stutxo/Op_SecureTheSandwich/README.md

 ### short explanation

-We send bitcoin to a vault address.
-Then when we want to spend from this address, we can only send the bitcoin to another unvault address using a CTV contract.
+You Send bitcoin to a vault address.
+Then when you want to spend from this address, you can only send the bitcoin to another unvault address using a CTV contract.

-Once the bitcoin has been moved to the unvault address, we can send it to our cold storage address or spend to any address after 100 blocks.
+Once the bitcoin has been moved to the unvault address, you can sweep the funds to your cold storage address or sweep them to any address after 100 blocks.

-Because we can see the txid of the transaction being spent from the original vault address, we can monitor this txid to see if it ends up in the mempool.
+Because you can see the txid of the transaction being spent from the original vault address, you can monitor this txid to see if it ends up in the mempool.
-If it does, we have 100 blocks to sweep the funds to our cold storage address or the funds will be sent to the hot wallet address.
+If it does, you have 100 blocks to sweep the funds to your cold storage address or the funds will be sent to the hot wallet address.

 ```mermaid